ElHombreSinNombre/laravel-vue/README.md

     DB_USERNAME=root
     DB_PASSWORD=root

-Go to *laravelvue* folder and launch this commands
+Go to *laravelvue* folder with CMD and launch this commands

     composer install
     npm install